-Even before turning a wheel, the Tucson has much in its favour.
+Even before turning a wheel, the Hyundai Tucson has much in its favour.
 For example, it comes with a five-year, unlimited-mileage warranty.
 That eclipses the vast majority of its rivals, which typically feature three-year, 60,000-mile warranties.

 Understanding the Hyundai Tucson USPs